leandro-almeida/undergraduate-thesis/README.md

 followed the main requirements for a good IV software.

 -
-The important project files is in the VIWeb folder, where contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
+The project folders are structured as the following:
+* VIWeb folder - contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
-The VIWebEJB + VIWebEar are just a prototype of future works, not finished.
+* VIWebEJB and VIWebEar - just a prototype of future works, not finished, intended to be a dynamic backend to manage datasets from .txt os .csv files.
+-
 Here are some screenshots of the application prototype:

 * First load of the application, showing the interactive areas.